29 Different Types of Flies in South Carolina

 Females typically lay their eggs in these materials, where larvae will emerge and feed for up to 10 days.
 The larvae are small, creamy white grubs with brown heads.

-To control these types of flies in South Carolina, removing any potential breeding sites, such as garbage and compost piles, is important.
+To control these types of flies in South Carolina, it is important to remove any potential breeding sites, such as garbage and compost piles.

 5. Firefly